deepakajaylinux/kevellphara/docs/source/pharaohtools_ptvirtualize.rst

 Installation
 --------------

-The pharaoh tool module acts as a shorter route that envelops installation of Dapperstrano, Testingamen, Jrush.
+The pharaoh tool module acts as a shorter route that envelops installation of ptdeploy, pttest, Jrush.
 If any one particular module is missing among the three, the specific module alone will be installed which is an added advantage.
 The ensure process plays an important role in grabbing data's regarding the availability of modules.

 The command used for installation process under Pharaoh tool is given below,

 .. code-block:: bash

-	Phlagrant pharaoh-tools install
+	ptvirtualize pharaoh-tools install

 After entering the command above, the installation process starts executing and proceeds in the following ways as depicted from in the table,